zonemaster/zonemaster-backend/docs/API.md

 > Note: If there are two [*locale tags*][LANGUAGE.locale] in [LANGUAGE.locale]
 > that would give the same [short language tag][Language tag] then the short tag
 > is excluded from the set of valid [*language tags*][Language tag].
+>
+> Note: Language tags that include country code are *deprecated*.

 Example request:
 ```json